dangerousdan/DiMaria/README.md

 ```

 ### Defining Classes in config
-To pass an instance of a class as a parameter (or override a class if it is typehinted), we need to set the parameter to `['instanceOf' => 'className']`.
+To pass an instance of a class as a parameter (or override a class if it is typehinted), we need to set the parameter to `['instanceOf' => 'className']`, otherwise DiMaria will attempt to pass the string `className` as its parameter.
-Otherwise DiMaria will attempt to pass the string `className` as its parameter.
+You can also optionally overwrite parameters by passing a `params` key in the array
 ```
 class Repository
 {